 The external appearance of the DJI Mavic is extremely different from the other drones assembled by DJI but the underlying technology including the hardware and the software is inherently the same.
 Firstly, they come with downward facing sensors that enable the machine to stay stable and hover in the air even in gusty winds.
 This also enables the gizmo to hold its position indoors in the absence of a GPS signal.

 The camera specifications and gimbal are pretty much similar to the ones found in DJI Phantom 4 except that they are in a miniaturized shape.
 The cameras able to capture stunning aerial videos at 4K UHD and marvelous still images at 12MP.
-However, the Mavic’s camera is not as wide angle as the Phantom 4’s and the other best foldable selfie drones.
+However, the Mavic’s camera is not as wide-angle as the Phantom 4’s and the other best foldable selfie drones.

 It is the first consumer drone produced by DJI and so the logic integrated in its camera is slightly different from its predecessors.
 All DJI cameras are equipped with autofocus that makes it easy for the pilot to focus on flying but with the Mavic, the user has to first lock the camera onto the subject as the Mavic has been engineered more as a selfie drone than a conventional one.
 So the user has to let the drone know who the celebrity is and then the machine will do its job.

-So, it may not be for an average consumer but for a professional pilot who intends to purchase a low cost drone for to quality aerial cinematography rather than having to buy the more expensive DJI Phantom 4.
+So, it may not be for an average consumer but for a professional pilot who intends to purchase a low-cost drone for quality aerial cinematography rather than having to buy the more expensive DJI Phantom 4.